 What Defines a Low Profile Mechanical Keyboard?

 At its core, a low profile mechanical keyboard is exactly what it sounds like: a shorter, slimmer version of its full-sized counterpart.
 This reduction in height is achieved through two primary components: low profile switches and thinner keycaps.
 Unlike standard mechanical switches that have a significant travel distance, low profile switches are designed to be much shorter, resulting in a board that is often half the height of a traditional one.
 This creates a distinct typing experience and a sleek aesthetic that many users find appealing for modern, clean desk setups.
+For shop curated reviews on this site.

 The Heart of the Matter: Low Profile Switches